OpenVisualCloud/Dockerfiles/doc/gst.md

 ---

-The plugins `shm` and `mxf` from `gst-plugin-bad` is disabled for not meeting basic security coding guidelines.
+The plugins `shm` and `mxf` from `gst-plugin-bad` is disabled as they do not meet security coding guidelines.
 Please file an issue if you need these plugin features in your project.

 ---